Jooba111/Scripting_Final_Project/readme.md

-# This is a final project in a course of Scripting Languages
+# This is the final project in a course on Scripting Languages

 ## Name of the project: Travel Company Platform